jdoleary/Spellmasons/docs/TasksCurrent.md

 # Localization
 - All tooltip info
 # Features
-- Remove mana potions after portal spawns??
+- Need a restart screen after a team wipe
 - see stash "add i18n to explain prompts"
 - should allow spell prediction even while an action is taking place - this not being here causes friction in multiplayer
 - EZ self cast, like alt clicking a spell self casts or something